daedal-knickerbockers/code_exercises/01_spring_boot_tutorials/01_building_java_projects_with_maven/progress_log.md

 OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"
 ```

-Created package `hello` and simple classes `HelloWorld` and `Greeter`.
+Create package `hello` and simple classes `HelloWorld` and `Greeter`.

 Setting up a basic build script.
 Compiling it with `mvn compile` and packaging it with `mvn package`.

-Added dependency `org.joda.time.LocalTime` to class `HelloWorld`.
+Add dependency `org.joda.time.LocalTime` to class `HelloWorld`.
 Now running `mvn compile` fails because of missing dependencies in the build script.

-Added `dependencies` node to build script and ran `mvn compile` and `mvn package` again.
-Missing dependencies get resolved and .jar file created again.
+Add `dependencies` node to build script and ran `mvn compile` and `mvn package` again.
+Missing dependencies get resolved and .jar file gets created again.

-Added dependency `junit` to the build script and created test class for `Greeter`.
-Ran `mvn test` and got confirmation that the test has run successfully.
+Add dependency `junit` to the build script and creat test class for `Greeter`.
+Running `mvn test` confirmas that the test has run successfully.

 **End of Tutorial**